CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 	// Create an I2C object on the defeault pins D15 and D14
 	I2C i2c(I2C_SDA, I2C_SCL);
+	// There are other pins that can be used for I2C the above is the default bus
+	// See the board pinout on the mbed webpage for more details.

-	//Use the built in serial bridge to output
+	// Use the built in serial bridge to output
 	Serial pc(USBTX, USBRX);

-	//Some flashy lights
+	// Some flashy lights
 	DigitalOut green(LED1);
 	DigitalOut blue(LED2);
 	DigitalOut red(LED3);

-	//There are other pins that can be used for I2C the above is the default bus
-	//For example you could use these
-	//I2C i2c(PB_11, PB_10);
-	//See the board pinout on the mbed webpage for more details]

-	//Create a timer so we can time the bus scan
+	// Create a timer so we can time the bus scan
 	Timer t;

-	//Buffer for read data
+	// Buffer for read data
 	char read_data[2];

-	//A variable for counting
+	// A variable for counting
 	unsigned int i=0;

-	//For recording the address of the last device found unsigned int address=0;
+	// For recording the address of the last device found unsigned int address=0;

 	int main() {